amirfhg/LLM_LitReview/README.md

 Below is the example of each entry for fine-tuning:

+The following is a list of paper metadata separated by '|'.
+Each element in the list includes: title, abstract, author names, publication year.
+The items in this list are the papers referenced by the target paper. list of paper metadata = {metadata_list[i]}.
+The following is the research question from the target paper. research question = '{research_q_list[i]}'.
+Using abstract of papers content in the list of paper metadata, and considering the research question, learn to write the target paper's literature review.
+Remember target paper's literature review may contain material that are not directly or indirectly related to the content in the list of paper metadata.
+Ignore those parts in target paper's literature review.
+The following is target paper's literature review: target_paper_litreview = intros[i]

 The preparation of training data and its strucure can be found in 'prepare_finetuning_dataset.py' in this repository.

 # Evaluation Strategy